PigeonProtocolConsortium/pigeon-spec/README.md

  * [Developer Docs and Specification](DEV_DOCS.md)
  * [Ideas and Features](IDEAS.md)

+## Help Wanted

+If you wish to become involved with protocol development, there are a few areas we need help in currently:
+Email us for more information.

+ * Documentation editors, proof readers and feedback.
+ * We need real-world applications to be built using the protocol!
+We are happy to assist you along the way.
+ * We need a BNF grammar for Pigeon messages.

 # Overview

 Pigeon can serve a number of use cases.
 Below are some examples: